leeper/legexpcourse/index.md

 For background reading, students may be interested in the following review articles:

  - Druckman, Leeper, Mullinix (2011) - "The Experimental Study of Legislative Behaviour"
  - Grose (2014) - "Field Experimental Work on Political Institutions"

 An outline of the course is given below, along with required and suggested reading for each session.
+[All readings are available here](https://drive.google.com/drive/folders/0Bwxjj0JIn0KoZnhZSlZhSG5ranc?usp=sharing).

 ## First Session (Morning)